Documentation

 If the harness is not accepted or ready, check these common causes.

-• The kagent controller was not configured with OPENSHELL_GATEWAY_URL, so AgentHarness backends were not registered.
+• The kagent controller was not installed with the Agent Substrate integration enabled, so AgentHarness resources cannot be provisioned.

 • modelConfigRef points to a missing or unsupported ModelConfig.